Department of Labor Issues Final Rule on Salary Threshold to Qualify for Overtime

 The final rule does not change the current rule which allows employers to use non-discretionary bonuses and incentive payments (including commissions) to satisfy up to 10% of the standard for special salary levels for the exemptions.

 Although the final rule will likely face legal challenges, employers should consider adjusting compensation structures for exempt employees earning more than $35,564 per year but less than the new EAP exemption minimum of $58,656 per year.
-Additionally, employers may need to consider reclassifying employees who do not meet the new minimum salary thresholds.
+Additionally, employers may need to consider reclassifying employees who do not meet the new minimum salary thresholds in light of evolving employment law requirements.

 If you have any additional questions on the Department of Labor’s final rule, please contact one of the individuals below.